flaviobordonidev/leanpubabrandnewcms/code_references/postgresql/04_00-backup_and_restore_database_render-it.md

 ## Standard Backup del databas PostgreSQL di produzione

 Da interfaccia web è possibile solo con la versione a pagamento!
-A fill backup of your database that you can download.
+A full backup of your database that you can download.

 > Automatic and manual backups are unavailable for databases on the Free Tier!